floticerus/jsloadingbar/README.md

 a tiny loading bar for modernizr/yepnope.

+zodd is tested in a bunch of browsers, zodd works in a bunch of browsers (even old ie).

-zodd works off of the original yepnope syntax, so using it should basically be the same.
+zodd uses the original yepnope syntax.

+zodd sets css in javascript so there is only a single http request.

+zodd is 1.15kb minified and gzipped

 #### simple example
 ```html